Elevate: A Fellowship Advancing Public Health Leadership for Transgender Women of Color

 The Elevate Fellowship advances transgender women of color in the South by effectively increasing their leadership capacity to navigate and improve public health systems.
 This program, rooted in skills building and professional and leadership development, consists of one intensive in-person training and three interactive webinars that lead to an increase in competencies improving health outcomes within the Black and Latinx transgender community.
-Apply Now.

 Participants will receive a stipend upon completion of the fellowship and may apply for Continuing Education (CE) credits.

 According to the Centers for Disease Control and Prevention (CDC), there are more than 1.1 million Americans currently living with HIV and approximately 40,000 new infections every year.
 While HIV affects Americans from all walks of life, the virus continues to disproportionately impact members of the LGBTQ community.
 Transgender women are disproportionately affected by HIV and AIDS, with an estimated HIV prevalence rate of 22%.

 Elevate Fellowship 2020 Curriculum

 - Knowledge of Public Health Systems - Arianna Lint

 - Stigma: 90 Minutes of Learning Through Conversation, Activity, and Self Reflection - Tori Cooper